-So the next time you have friends over or you want to add a little Latino touch to your next family dinner, come try out Milanesas.
+So the next time you have friends over or you want to add a little South American touch to your next family dinner, come try out Milanesas.

-I need a store that has everything on my list for reasonable prices, because I don’t have time to shop at 5 stores for the best deals.
-So I headed to my local Kroger (where most of the fruit was on sale, ¡exito!) and picked up everything for our gathering.
-I also chuckled when an employee working in the produce department saw me checking out the mangoes.
+Kroger was my go-to store in Texas.
+I remember laughing when an employee working in the produce department saw me checking out the mangoes.
 He said, “Choose the soft ones.
 Those are sweet and delicious.
 If you choose the hard ones, they’ll taste like nothing.”
 Thanks for the tip!
-My guests were thankful for sweet mangoes.

 Now here’s one of my tips.
 Tres.
 Leches.
 Cake.
 Kroger makes the best Tres Leches Cake.
 I discovered it when I first bought one for my daughter’s teacher who was from Peru.
 It’s heavenly, and I don’t have to bake dessert.
-That just saved me an hour, and people will think I’m Betty Crocker.
-Winning!
+That just saved me an hour, and my family loves it.

 Get out your ingredients.